GrahamDumpleton/mod_wsgi/docs/user-guides/debugging-techniques.rst

-For the case of the application group as recorded by the 'mod_wsgi.application_group' variable in the WSGI request environment, if the value is an empty string then the WSGI application is running in the main Python interpreter.
-That is, the very first interpreter created when Python was initialised.
+For the case of the application group as recorded by the 'mod_wsgi.application_group' variable in the WSGI request environment, if the value is an empty string then the WSGI application is running in the main Python interpreter — the one Python creates at process startup, before any sub-interpreters are spawned.
 For any other value it indicates it is running in the named Python sub interpreter.

 Note that by default WSGI applications would always run in a sub interpreter rather than the main interpreter.
 The name of this sub